-We Iranian do not know much about sexual abuse and we do not want to know.
+A large number of people including us Iranians do not know much about sexual abuse and we do not want to know.
 This statement does not say that we do not have the complex problem of sexual abuse within our communities.
-We have huge problems, still we are covering our heads with blankets to not hear, not feel, not know, and not listen.
+We have huge problems, still, we are covering our heads with blankets to not hear, not feel, not know, and not listen.
 Why is that?
-Well, we Iranian are prohibited to talk about sex and sexuality, not that we are angles, no, because we have not culturally been raised to be open-minded.
+Well, we are mostly culturally prohibited to talk about sex and sexuality, not that we are angles, no, because we have not culturally been raised to be our true self.
 I certainly apologize if I offend some people.
 We have to have this discussion.

-Sexual abuse of children is a society problem in every country and society.
+Sexual abuse of children is a social problem that has to be explored.
 Sexual abuse is an act of crime, done by someone who is close to the child.
 Studies have shown that teachers, couches, priests, babysitters, grandparents, and parents are the main abusers.
-Since there is no study about this issue in our Iranian communities (may be I miss that data) it is hard to say what kinds of caregiver have mostly committed this horrible crime.
+Since there is no study about this issue in our Iranian communities (maybe I miss that data) it is hard to say what kinds of caregiver have mostly committed this horrible crime.

-In many families in our home country who do marry young girls (under age) we do justify the sexual abuse of that girl.
-We know that many traditional families in our home country they do force their young girls to marry.
-How many of us do not have mothers or females in their families who were married away to someone they did not know?
-How many of our young girls in Iran are being given to men much older than their age, still these girls are under age?
-This is a legitimate form of sexual abuse and rape in our culture.
-We need to first recognize sexual abuse being a problem that exists and that ruins many communities inside and outside of our home country.
+In many families in our home country who do marry young girls (underage), justify the sexual abuse of that girl.
+How many of us do not have mothers or females in their families who were married away to someone they did not know at a young age?
+How many of our young girls in Iran are being given to men much older than their age, still, these girls are underage?

-Iranian girls who are being touched sexually or inappropriately would never dare to report that.
+As a therapist I work with numerous females who report having been touched sexually or inappropriately while they never dared to speak up.
 Few who have reported rape or abuse have been blamed for the crime and punished for the truth.
-That is a shameful story that has never been acknowledged.

-Victims of sexual abuse in our culture are usually forced to be silent, threatened to be punished if they disclose, and left out with the blame of having caused the sexual interaction.
+Victims of sexual abuse in our culture are usually forced to be silent, threatened to be punished if they disclose, and left out with the blame for having caused the sexual interaction.